W.H. intervened to add littoral combat ship

 According to the sources, the littoral combat ship about-face was spearheaded in the White House by Rick Dearborn, a White House deputy chief of staff who is the former chief of staff to Alabama senator-turned Attorney General Jeff Sessions.

-Littoral combat ships are built by Lockheed Martin in Mobile, Alabama, and Marinette Marine in Marinette, Wisconsin.
+Littoral combat ships are built by Austal USA in Mobile, Alabama, and Lockheed Martin in Marinette, Wisconsin.
 Lawmakers from those two states have warned that cutting the LCS production would lead to devastating job losses for the shipyards, and Congress added a third littoral combat ship to the Navy's 2017 budget.

 The extra littoral ship was tacked onto the budget after a lengthy back-and-forth between the Navy, the Pentagon and OMB over the program, which was among the last items decided in the Pentagon budget request.

-Note: CORRECTION: An earlier version of this story misstated where Lockheed Martin build their littoral combat ships.